3UU/wordpress-shariff-wrapper/shariff/readme.txt

 = Q: Can I disable the mail form completely? =
 A: Yes, take a look at the Mail Form tab on the plugin options page.

+= EXPERIMENTAL FEATURES =

+Features marked as "experimental" in the admin menu are experimental!
+This mean: We think it is a good extension that we should have in future plugin versions.
+But we are not sure to find the best way that work for all/most people.
+So please feel free to use and test it.
+But please also be aware on any update we do!

+= Q: What does the external server URL is good for? =
+A: First of all: Usually you do not need it!
+The Plugin use the WP host to get all the fles, sharecount and statistics.
+However there are some good reasons put the backend on an other server:
+ - avoid requests from you wordpress server to other servers
+ - use a more powerfull server for the statistic
+ - use the original backend implementation of Heise or your own solution
+ - make your own backend available for more that one WP installations But please have in mind that there are also some good reasons not to use external servers:
+ - at least 1 additional DNS lookup and an additional connection is needed
+ - you need an additions installation of WP and the plugin or have to create your own implementation of Shariff
+ - if it is not your host you will break the privacy protection of the visitors that is Shariff made for
+ - we CAN NOT give support for your own implementation
+ - some parts of the admin menu (backend checks, statistics) will only work on the external server
+ - you have to use SHARIFF_FRONTENDS as array with all your frontend domains to enable the backend or find your own solution

+= Q: Who does parameter backend-url work with external server URL set? =
+A: It override the URL of the backend to use.
+So usually it makes no sense to use both.

+= Q: How to configure the external backend? =
+A: At your WP host fill in the URL of the backend server.
+You can add it with or without the protocol.
+So usually `//backend.example.com/wp-content/plugins/shariff/` would do the job.
+For the WP installation at the backend server you have to create an array as "constant" array SHARIFF_FRONTENDS to allow your WP installation.
+Please have in mind that you have to fill in all subdomains do you use!
+The domain must be the array key and the values can be empty.
+`static $SHARIFF_FRONTENDS =
+  array('www.example.com'=>'',
+        'example.com'=>'',
+        'blog.example.com'=>'');`

+= KNOW BUGS =

+These are bugs or better call it strange things that we know, that do not have impact on most people, are not security relevant and will perhaps be fixed in the future.
+If we have much time to spend or do you give us really much "K&#xF6;lsch" ;-)

+- if the first post on the start page is password protected and Shariff is disabled on protected posts a widget at the end of the loop will not be rendered.

 == Changelog ==

+= 3.3.0 =
+- add option to use an additional host for Shariff and the counters backend
+- add vk to help section
+- fix counter VK on design round
+- add a know bugs section to the readme
+- move the installation/configuration checks to an own tab in the admin menu for better performance of the basic setup section
+- new design preview button without Twitter

 = 3.2.0 =
 - new service VK